 - Sauté vegetables and add cream.
 Add shallot and red bell pepper to skillet and cook until soft.
 Then, add cream and diced tomatoes and reduce heat to simmer.

 - Combine ingredients and enjoy.
 Once sauce has thickened, add shrimp and pasta into sauce and stir to combine.
 Taste and season as needed.
 Add a garnish of fresh parsley and a sprinkle of parmesan cheese, if you’d like.
 Serve warm and dig in!

 - Raw shrimp will be a grayish color.
 As it cooks, it will turn to an opaque whitish pink color.
 Shrimp cooks super quick – about 2-3 minutes per side!
 Be sure to watch it closely.

 - When fully cooked, shrimp will curl into a loose “C” shape.
 If they have curled up into a tight “O” shape, then the shrimp is most likely overcooked.
 (An undercooked shrimp will still have some grayish spots on them and form more of a flexible “U” shape.)

 - Feel free to remove the tails from the shrimp before cooking it.
 We left them on for the photos because it is more visually appealing with the tails on, but it can be a bit messy to eat.
 Totally your call!

-- For just an extra kick of heat, add about 1/4 teaspoon crushed red pepper flakes to the recipe.
+- For just an extra kick of heat, add about 1/4 teaspoon crushed red pepper flakes or cayenne pepper to the recipe.

 - Personally, I think this pasta dish is best enjoyed immediately, especially the shrimp.
 If you do have leftovers, store them in the fridge in an airtight container for about 2-3 days.
 To reheat the pasta, add it to the stove with a splash of olive oil or broth and heat until warm.